-We started a full review of our business continuity arrangements during 2009/2010 to take into account the recent management restructure and the decision to rationalise the business continuity arrangements between South Oxfordshire District Council and Vale of White Horse District Council.
-We had a project plan to guide us through the process and included the review within our service plan.
-We produced a joint business continuity strategy with Vale of White Horse District Council, which is now in place and have business continuity plans supported by the disaster recovery plan and the crisis management plan.
-We have a timetable for the review of business continuity plans.
-We undertook work in relation to our disaster recovery site as our existing contract was coming to an end and we extended the current contract for a year to allow time to look at the possibilities of having a joint disaster recovery site with Vale of White Horse District Council.
-All contract specifications include a requirement for potential suppliers to provide the council with details of their business continuity arrangements.
+115. We started a full review of our business continuity arrangements during 2009/10 to take into account the management restructure and the decision to rationalise the business continuity arrangements between South Oxfordshire District Council and Vale of White Horse District Council.
+We produced a joint business continuity strategy with Vale of White Horse District Council, which is now in place and we have business continuity plans supported by the disaster recovery plan and a joint crisis management plan.
+Each service has a plan administrator who reviews the business continuity plans every quarter and we update the crisis management plan when required.
+We now have a joint disaster recovery site with Vale of White Horse District Council.
+As part of the procurement process, contract specifications include a requirement for potential suppliers to provide the council with details of their business continuity arrangements.